2. Purpose and scope

 A nuclear emergency may require the simultaneous implementation of the PERP to address any non-nuclear impacts.

-All provincial ministers are required to develop and maintain emergency plans that address continuity of operations under Ontario Regulation (O. Reg.)
+All provincial ministers are required to develop and maintain emergency plans that address continuity of operations (COOP) under Ontario Regulation (O. Reg.)
 380/04.
-Those ministers assigned a type of emergency under Order in Council (OIC) 1157/2009 must also develop an emergency response plan in respect of that assignment.
+Those ministers assigned a type of emergency under Order in Council (OIC1021/2025 must also develop an emergency response plan in respect of that assignment.
 These can be in the same or different plans.

 Ministry emergency response plans shall be "coordinated in so far as possible with the emergency response plans of other ministries" (O. Reg.
 380/04, s.
 9.), which includes the PERP.

-Where ministries have types of emergencies assigned to them under an OIC, their plans should identify the resources and the procedures that are necessary to recognize, contain and then resolve the consequences of a situation that falls within their assignment.
+Where ministries have a type of emergency assigned to them under an OIC, their plans should identify the resources and the procedures that are necessary to recognize, contain and then resolve the consequences of a situation that falls within their assignment.

-2.7.4.
-Other plans as directed by the Solicitor General
+2.6.4.
+Other plans as directed by the Minister of Emergency Preparedness and Response

 As there is no municipality present in unorganized territories, there is no requirement in those areas for any person to formulate emergency plans under the EMCPA.